saniasagheer05/Medicheck/README.md

 (English, Hindi, or Kannada) and returns likely conditions, a severity/risk assessment, recommended specialists, and a downloadable PDF report.

-> ⚠️ **Disclaimer:** MediCheck is an educational project, not a medical
-> device.
-Predictions are not a diagnosis.
-Always consult a qualified
-> healthcare professional.
-If this is a medical emergency, contact local
-> emergency services immediately.

 ## Features